jar398/listtools/README.md

 # listtools

-(Sources on main branch are in a somewhat inconsistent state; Makefile and documentation require revision.
-If you're eager to get going, you should probably first check [this cheat sheet](doc/plugin-cheat.md).)
+(Sources on main branch are in a somewhat inconsistent state; Makefile and documentation require revision.  )

 Tools for manipulating lists of things, and in particular, lists of taxonomic names (i.e. 'checklists'), which are sometimes organized hierachically.